Neovital contains vitamins C, B12, E, folate and beta-carotene in liposomal form with increased bioavailability,…

 Vitamin B12 fulfills a variety of functions in the human body.
 Among the most important are various metabolic processes.
 Vitamin B12 is essential for nucleic acid synthesis, myelin formation, cell division and hematopoiesis (the formation of blood).
 This makes vitamin B12 one of the most important nutrients for the body.
 Requirements may increase as a result of pregnancy.
 Newborns and infants also need more vitamin B12 than the average adult.
 Diseases such as leukemia and chronic infectious diseases also require an additional supply.

 The body can normally absorb vitamin B12 well in a balanced diet.
 Problems can occur with so-called malabsorption or genetic disease.
 Certain toxins and medications can also inhibit absorption.
-Those who supplement vitamin B12 should therefore not take the tablets or creams at the same time as medication, but rather at a later time.
-Age and alcoholism are also among the risk factors of vitamin B12 deficiency.
+For safety reasons, anyone taking vitamin B12 supplements should not take them at the same time as medications, but at different times.
+Age and alcoholism are also among the risk factors for vitamin B12 deficiency.
 Vitamin B12 is supplemented primarily when a deficiency is detected or to accompany a vegan diet.
-In some cases, tablets or creams containing vitamin B12 are also recommended for general malaise, psoriasis or in combination with certain amino acids to relieve fatigue and nervous tension.